SPANISH CAVA SPARKLING WINE "SPANISH CHAMPAGNE"

 Even though Cava may incorporate red grapes, typically the wines rely upon

 Macabeo (also known as Viura), Xarel.lo and/or Parellada.
+Now, some

-They actually have some analytical requirements, too.
+Cava producers actually have some analytical requirements to

 These cover the amount of alcohol, acidity and such in the base